SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 ![Pipeline Component](img/databricks-jobs-pipeline-config.png)

-Settings for Pipeline component can be inherited from overall job configuration or can be set inside the component itself.
+Settings for Pipeline component can be inherited from overall Job configuration or can be set inside the component itself.

 #### Script Gem